AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 >[!CONTEXTUALHELP]
 >id="acw_homepage_card3"
->title="Create your first email content"
+>title="Create your first email content by using the Email Designer."
 >abstract="Create your first email content"

 >[!CONTEXTUALHELP]